SeMiCorp/mafdet-ui/README.md

 Demo UI app for LocalDev solution.
 This app is a sort of census for cats (yeah, cats).

 `Mafdet` (also Mefdet, Maftet) was a goddess in the ancient Egyptian religion.
-She was often depicted wearing a skin of a cheetah, and protected against the bite of snakes and scorpions.
+She was often depicted wearing a skin of a cheetah, and protected against the bite of snakes and scorpions (just like our cats do).

 ## Running app locally (manually)
 - install dependencies with `npm install`